Solar PV Prices and Savings

 Solar panel cost is coming down

-The idea behind FIT is that, as solar PV takes off, the cost will drop.
-And this is why the rate of the FIT is decreasing over time, to compensate for the falling cost of solar systems.
+The idea behind the Feed-in Tariff (FIT) is that, as solar PV takes off, the cost will drop.
+This is why the rate of the FIT is decreasing over time, to compensate for the falling cost of solar systems.

-Statistics published by the current Department for Business, Energy and Industrial Strategy in May 2017 show the cost per kilowatt of solar PV installed dropped by £112 on average from April 2016 to March 2017.
+Statistics published by the government Department for Business, Energy and Industrial Strategy in May 2018 show the cost per kilowatt of solar PV installed stayed fairly consistent between April 2017 and March 2018.
+In previous years it fell by more than £100 on average.

-As you can see, prices of solar panels have been coming down, especially since 2013.
+As you can see, prices paid for solar panels have come down in recent years.

 Solar panel grants